notlus/YnTasks/README.md

 ### Database

-A PostgreSQL database, named `jstasks` is used to store all of the data for the application.related to  and contains two tables, `lists` and `tasks`.
+A PostgreSQL database, named `YnTasks` is used to store all of the data for the application.related to  and contains two tables, `lists` and `tasks`.

 #### Tables